BigWaveDave100/Module-11-Challenge/README.md

 Visually estimate the result by plotting the daily minimum temperature of each observation.
 Export the DataFrame to a CSV file.
 That can be found here: [text](<Starter_Code 8/mars_weather.csv>)

+# References:

+All code is mine and mine alone.
+I did reference ChatGPT for help fixing bugs in my code and I used google to help with misc. data searches.